Cleanwater Educational Research Facility (CERF)

 Research is currently being conducted to better understand the workings of these reactors, enabling researchers to maximize their performance.
 Logistically, the plants permitted flow is 0.73 million gallons per day (mgd) for dry weather flow and 0.99 mgd for wet weather flow.

-The Village of Minoa's wastewater facility is staffed by two certified 3A operators - Steven Giarrusso, Research Biologist, Chief Operator and Pat Meehan Operator and one 2A Operator Eric Cushing.
+The Village of Minoa's wastewater facility is staffed by one certified 3A operator - Steven Giarrusso, Research Biologist, Chief Operator and one 2A Operator Eric Cushing.
 For further information, please contact the Wastewater Treatment Facility at (315) 656-7539.